✨🎤 The CyberCup Show returns on 13 February 2026!

 • Participation rate by hierarchical level (manager buy-in)

-• Decrease in click rate on simulated phishing (before/after awareness)
+• Change in click rate on simulated phishing (before/after awareness)

-• Number of phishing attempt reports (increased vigilance)
+• Number of phishing attempt reports (heightened vigilance)

 • Incident detection time (improved responsiveness)